Exploring the Mountains of the World

 (quoted from https://www.anothermag.com/design-living/8893/the-untouched-holy-mountain-of-nepal)

+In 1977 I was staying for a few days in a lodge at Phewa Lake.
+The sight of Machpuchare was overwhelming.
 One night I dreamt that I was a mountain.
 It was amazing, to be so strong, firmly resting on the ground.
 Nothing could shake me, people and animals crawling on my belly were mere grains of dust.
 Avalanches and landslides were noticeable, but did not affect my calmness and well being at all.

 In the dream a very different perception of time was happening.
 Summer was like breathing in, the heat causing a small expansion and in winter the contraction felt like breathing out.
 So one mountain breathing cycle equaled one human year.